Improving randomized controlled trial analysis via data-adaptive borrowing: Methodology

-Under the semiparametric theory \citep{bickel1993efficient}, we derive efficient and robust estimators for $\tau$ under Assumptions \ref{a:ign} and \ref{assum:exchange_delta}.
-The semiparametric model is attractive, because it exploits the information in the available data without making assumptions about the nuisance parts of the data generating process that are not of substantive interest.
-We derive the efficient influence function (EIF) of $\tau$.
-The theorem below shall serve as the foundational component of our proposed framework. \begin{theorem} Under Assumptions \ref{a:ign} and \ref{assum:exchange_delta}, the EIF of $\tau$ is
+From the semiparametric theory \citep{bickel1993efficient}, we derive efficient and robust estimators for $\tau$ under Assumptions \ref{a:ign} and \ref{assum:exchange_delta}.
+The derivation reaches the same estimator as \cite{li2021improving}, and will serve as the base for our selective borrowing strategy.
+The semiparametric model is attractive as it exploits the observed data without making assumptions about the nuisance parts of the data generation process that are not of substantive interest.
+We derive the efficient influence function of $\tau$ in Theorem \ref{thm:tau_EIF}, which shall serve as the foundational component of our proposed framework. \begin{theorem} Under Assumptions \ref{a:ign} and \ref{assum:exchange_delta}, the efficient influence function of $\tau$ is